StableBet

 The Stallion's Influence

 Since retirement, Frankel has been one of the most successful stallions in the world.
 His progeny regularly win Group 1 races across Europe and beyond.
-The qualities that made him exceptional on the track — scope, acceleration, physical scope — have transmitted to his offspring with unusual consistency.
+The qualities that made him exceptional on the track, chiefly scope and the ability to sustain acceleration, have transmitted to his offspring with unusual consistency.

 Some of those offspring have raced at Newbury.
 The course that staged Frankel's Greenham and Lockinge wins will, over time, also stage victories by horses who carry his bloodline.
 The story is not finished.
 It is, in that sense, still being written at the same track where it began.